-NOTE Minimum required thicknesses may be reassessed using Fitness-For-Service analysis in accordance with API 579-1/ASME FFS-1.
+NOTE Minimum required thicknesses may be reassessed using fitness-for-service (FFS) analysis in accordance with API 579-1/ASME FFS-1.

 mixing point

 Mixing points are locations in a process piping system where two or more streams meet.

 NOTE The difference in streams may be composition, temperature, or any other parameter that may cause deterioration and may require additional design considerations, operating limits, inspection, and/or process monitoring.